fabianaiolfi/eu-policy-feedback/README.md

 `100`: Economic right-wing policies
 Model: `gpt-4o-mini-2024-07-18`
 ```
-*System Prompt*: You are an expert in European Union policies.
+System Prompt: You are an expert in European Union policies.
 Answer questions and provide information based on that expertise.
 ```
 ```
-*Prompt*: I’m going to show you [a summary / the beginning of a preamble] of an EU policy.
+Prompt: I’m going to show you [a summary / the beginning of a preamble] of an EU policy.
 Please score the policy on a scale of 0 to 100.
 0 represents economic left-wing policies, such as government intervention in the economy, redistribution of wealth, social welfare programs, progressive taxation, regulation of markets, and support for labor rights.
 100 represents economic right-wing policies such as free market capitalism, deregulation, lower taxes, privatization, reduced government spending, and individual financial responsibility.
 Please only return the score.
 Here’s the [summary / preamble]: …
 ```

 | CELEX       | chatgpt_answer |